-In order to make our Community Supported Agriculture (CSA) program available to more people, we have implemented a sliding scale in 2021.
+In order to make our Community Supported Agriculture (CSA) program available to more people, we have implemented a sliding payment scale.

 You can help by making a gift and offsetting the costs.
 Your support will enable us to get more fruits and vegetables to those in need on a convenient weekly basis this season!

 DRUPEFRUIT shrubs use raw, organic apple cider vinegar to preserve unique fruit essences and flavor combinations that you can use to make tangy drinks with.
 Shrub sodas, cocktails, mocktails, even vinaigrette’s are all common uses for shrubs.
 Simply add a couple flush or shrub to your sparkling water, booze, salad dressing, or whatever needs some flavor.
 Along with the health benefits from the living mother of the ACV, shrub mixers are a popular soda or alcohol alternative, being lower in sugar while still packing a zippy punch.
 DRUPEFRUIT loves using local, seasonal fruits like sour cherries, greengage plums, rhubarb or even hot peppers to color and flavor these sweet and sour mixers.
 DRUPEFRUIT is female owned-and-operated and started in SLC.
 Add on a shrub subscription to get unique, seasonal shrub flavors!
 Receive 5 shrubs/every other week for 10 weeks for $120 (June-Aug.)

 Add a bouquet of farm fresh flowers each week to your CSA share thanks to the students at Roots Charter High School!